Aleksandr Ptushko: Late career

 After Sampo, Ptushko briefly abandoned epic fantasy for more realistic scripts.
 His first work in this vein was Scarlet Sails, a romantic adventure story set in the late 19th century.
 It retained much of the visual power of Ptushko's previous films, but greatly reduced the fantastical elements and the amount of special effects whilst focusing on character interaction and development to an extent not seen since The Stone Flower.
 Following Scarlet Sails, Ptushko made A Tale of Time Lost, a story about children whose youth is stolen by elderly mages, reintroducing a fantastical element.
 Uniquely for Ptushko, the film featured a modern-day, real world Moscow setting.

 In 1966 Ptushko returned to the genre of epic fantasy, creating The Tale of Tsar Saltan.
 In 1968 he began work on the largest film project of his career Ruslan and Ludmila, which was also to prove his last.
-Running for 149 minutes (split into two feature-length segments), Ruslan and Ludmila was a film adaptation of Aleksandr Pushkin's epic poem of the same name, and was filled with the sumptuous visuals and technical wizardry for which Ptushko had become known.
+Running for 149 minutes (split into two feature-length segments), Ruslan and Ludmila was a film adaptation of Alexander Pushkin's epic poem of the same name, and was filled with the sumptuous visuals and technical wizardry for which Ptushko had become known.
 The film took four years to complete, and was released in 1972.

 Aleksander Ptushko died a few months after its release, aged 72.
 He spent his last months writing a script for The Tale of Igor's Campaign adaptation which he was going to direct despite already been seriously ill.
 He was survived by his daughter from the first marriage Natalia Ptushko who worked as an assistant director at Mosfilm.

-American Re-Edits of Ptushko Films
+American re-edits of Ptushko's films

 When Ptushko's films were released in the United States, they were dubbed and re-edited, and the names of most of the cast and crew members were replaced with pseudonyms.
 While these practices were common at the time for releases of foreign films in the United States that were aimed at a mainstream audience, these modifications also served to obscure the Russian origin of these films to improve their commercial prospects during the Cold War.